Well, one of the worst kept secrets this all of last year has finally been made public.

 It is fantasy city.

-You can pretend, you know.
+You can pretend.

-And his one of his theories was don't waste time trying to sell this game to people that don't come already.
+And one of his theories was don't waste time trying to sell this game to people that don't come already.

 And then he said something I have never forgotten.